vbit27/rock-paper-scissor-ui/README.md

-Rock Paper Scissor
+Rock Paper Scissor with UI

-This is the second project from "The Odin Project" and the first one for me that includes Javascript.
+After creating my first Javascript project wich was only accessible from the console, now I will add UI with what I learned so far.